- Cancer Information

 Ways to manage your emotions

 Accept helpEven when your friends are genuinely willing to help, it can sometimes be hard to ask.
-It may be useful to have one friend or relative to coordinate offers of help and to update others on your progress.
-Online tools can help organise volunteers, e.g. gathermycrew.org.au.
+You might want one friend or relative to coordinate offers of help and update people on how you are.
+Online tools can also help organise volunteers, e.g. Gather My Crew.

-Draw on spiritualitySome people find meaning and comfort in their religion, faith and spiritual beliefs.
-Others may experience spirituality more generally.
-A cancer diagnosis can challenge the beliefs of some people.
-It may help to talk about your feelings with a spiritual care practitioner, religious leader or counsellor.
+Draw on spiritualitySome people find meaning and comfort in their religion faith or spiritual beliefs.
+Others may experience spirituality in other ways, such as spending time with close family and friends or being out in nature.
+A cancer diagnosis can sometimes challenge your beliefs.
+It might help to talk about your feelings with a spiritual care practitioner (sometimes called a chaplain), religious leader or counsellor.

 View the Cancer Council NSW editorial policy.